Crypto adoption among retail and institutional investors in 2022

 Global crypto adoption rate: ownership in 2021 vs 2022

-It’s likely that over 10% of global internet users own some form of cryptocurrency - 500m people if we assume 5 billion internet users.
+Over 10% of global Internet users likely own some form of cryptocurrency - 500m people if we assume 5 billion internet users.
 Crypto.com estimates closer to 300m crypto owners worldwide, a 275% increase from their January figure.

 Crypto ownership by country: 2022 trends